The Annual Day of Student Recognition

-In 1912, wands wrapped with blue and gold ribbon were presented to the graduating seniors who then participated in a “Wand Dance” to symbolize their departure.
+In 1912, wands wrapped with blue and gold ribbon were presented to the graduating senior women who then participated in a “Wand Dance” to symbolize their departure.

 In May of 1923, the campus of Montana State College witnessed its first Women’s Day.
 Under the direction of Una B. Herrick, the first Dean of Women, this unique Women’s Day Ceremony was established and continued as an annual tradition.
 During those early programs, physical education and physical fitness were emphasized, with awards going to outstanding female college athletes.
-At that time, the senior wand dance was incorporated into Women’s Day as the “Blue and Gold Processional”, and was performed by the “Cap and Gown Society”.
+At that time, the senior wand dance was incorporated into Women’s Day as the “Blue and Gold Processional”, and was performed by the “Cap and Gown Society” (formed in June 1920).

 The Original Women’s Day has changed significantly over its long history.
 The emphasis on physical fitness and athletic achievements declined and the program evolved into a campus wide event recognizing students for their achievements in leadership, service and scholarship.

 In 1977, for the first time, awards recognizing men were included with major awards

 The name was changed in 1983 to the Montana State University Day of Student Recognition.